domaframework/doma/README.md

 Doma is a Database access framework.

-Doma uses [Annotation Processing Tool][apt] to generate source code and validate sql mappings in compile time.
+Doma uses [Annotation Processing Tool][apt] to generate source code and validate sql mappings at *compile time*.

 Versions
 --------